 What to feed a baby bird: A vet's guide to caring for a fledgling

-Finding a young fledgling can be distressing and your natural instinct may be to immediately look after it.
-At this stage, you're likely asking what to feed a baby bird and pondering your next steps.
+Finding a young fledgling bird can be distressing and your natural instinct may be to immediately search 'what to feed a baby bird' or 'what do baby birds eat' in order to find it some food.
+At this stage, you're likely wondering how you can care for it and pondering your next steps to ensure its survival.
 You may even be looking to return the fledgling back to its parents, but you're unsure how to do so without causing harm.

 Before reading on, however, you need to assess whether a bird actually appears vulnerable.
 The RSPB has asked the public to be wary of simply picking up seemingly abandoned birds, saying it's normal for them to be flightless at first – in many cases, they have not been deserted.
 But, assuming a bird is vulnerable, Dr Woodnutt is ready to tell you all you need to know in her guide to caring for a fledgling.